Altered and Repaired Property

 - Council Tax exemption may be awarded (for a maximum period of up to 12 months from the last day that the property was occupied) if an unoccupied property is undergoing or has undergone structural repairs, improvement, or has been reconstructed.

 - If you have become the owner of an unoccupied property which is undergoing or is in need of structural alteration or major repair work to make it habitable and it is over 12 months since the property was last occupied, a 50% discount may be awarded for a period of up to 6 months from the date of purchase.

-(Please note that the 50% discount does not apply to the Water and Sewerage charges contained within your Council Tax bill).
+(Please note that the 50% discount does not apply to the Water and Waste Water charges contained within your Council Tax bill).

 If structural alterations or major repair work continues, or the property remains unoccupied and unfurnished, beyond these exemption or discount periods, the Exemption/Discount will end and a 100% additional Council Tax charge will apply.

-(Please note that the 50% discount and 100% additional Council Tax charge does not apply to the Water and Sewerage charges contained within your Council Tax bill).
+(Please note that the 50% discount and 100% additional Council Tax charge does not apply to the Water and Waste Water charges contained within your Council Tax bill).